 The Roman Catholic Church became the official church of the Roman Empire in the fourth century.
 The Church became a major player in cultural and governmental affairs, dissenting religious views seen as basically illegitimate.
 Developments during the Renaissance, however, included a major shift in religion beliefs as well.

-The sixteenth century religious, political, intellectual and cultural changes involved in the Protestant Reformation was the result of various factors.
-The Catholic Church underwent various changes and reforms over the centuries, but the ability of a major split, schism, to succeed was quite another thing.
+The sixteenth-century religious, political, intellectual and cultural changes involved in the Protestant Reformation was the result of various factors.
+The Catholic Church underwent various changes and reforms over the centuries, but the ability of a major schism (split), to succeed was quite another thing.
 The result was that those who “protested” started whole new Protestant religions with staying power.

 Luther continued to promote his ideas, helped by the printing press, and also published a German translation of the Bible.
 The overall idea that the Catholic Church needed reform and individual piety was important above all else had wide popularity.
 A “priesthood of believers” concept had radical implications as seen by a peasant revolt that Luther himself opposed.
 Various new religions arose such as Calvinism, a religion started by John Calvin based on the principle of predestination, the idea that all events are in some form willed by God.